mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 ## Scraping WCA live results

 WCA competition results are reported live, i.e. as they are entered, by a dynamically generated web page.
-Below is shown the round 1 results of the [Berlin Winter Cubing2020](](https://live.worldcubeassociation.org/competitions/BerlinWinterCubing2020)).
+Below is shown the round 1 results of the [Berlin Winter Cubing2020](](https://live.worldcubeassociation.org/competitions/BerlinWinterCubing2020)) competition.
 In case of the traditional Rubik's cube (aka.
 3x3x3) event, one round of the competition consists of 5 solves.
 A trimmed mean is computed from the five solve times (aka.
 Ao5) by removing the best and worst result and averaging the three remaining results.

 <center>
 <img src="{{ site.baseurl }}/figure/source/2020-01-22-wcascrape/liveresults.png">